AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 - `0x08, delay, rate, led`: Keyboard status - delay and rate are words
 - `0x09, x; y; buttons, wheelDelta, deltaX; deltaY;`: Mouse status - x, y, deltaX and deltaY are words

-\* as of VDP 1.04 the RTC data is sent in a packed format.
-This is interpreted by MOS and expanded into the appropriate system variables.
+\* as of VDP 1.04 the RTC data is sent in a packed format, and is stored in the [MOS sysvars](../MOS-API.md#sysvars) in this packed format.
 Prior to VDP 1.04 the `dayOfYear` value could be incorrect, as it cannot be guaranteed to fit into a byte.

 MOS VDP Protocol flag bits: